an-anime-team/anime-games-launcher/runtime/docs/10_torrent_api.md

     // Path to a folder where the torrent should be downloaded.
 If unset, the
     // temporary folder is used.
     output_folder?: string;

+    // Whether the torrent downloading should be started immediately. paused?: boolean;
 };
 ```